AfterShip/aftership-sdk-net/README.md

 - Dowload Nuget.exe (in Windows).
 - Run with cmd at the directory where the .nuspec is: nuget pack
 - That generates an .nupkg file.
 This is the file we have to upload to the the Nuget library.
+- Before generate the .nupkg, clean and build the solution, otherwise the changes won't be updated.
+- For load a .nupkg from source execute in the Package Manager Console ```Install-Package Aftership -Source Z:\Users\jesus\NET\Aftership-API\```